 What is the outlook?

-- Regeneration is required on all Crown (public) lands in Canada, so virtually all harvested lands will continue to be regenerated.
+- Regeneration is required on all provincial and territorial Crown forest lands in Canada, so virtually all harvested lands will continue to be regenerated.

 What reporting frameworks does this indicator support?